pspriyanshu601/oeReview/CODE_OF_CONDUCT.md

 4. **Inappropriate Content:** Posting or sharing content that is offensive, inappropriate, or violates the rights of others.

-5. **Misuse of Resources:** Misusing the resources provided by oeReview for illegal or unethical purposes.
+5. **Misuse of Resources:** Misusing the resources provided by oeReview for illegal or any unethical purposes.

 ## Reporting Violations